 Because I come from a family of authors, artists and intellectuals the word anthropomorphize is one we used often in conversations about our pets.
 [Anthropomorphize: When you talk about a thing or animal as if it were human, you’re anthropomorphizing it.
 The Easter Bunny is an anthropomorphized rabbit. https://www.vocabulary.com/dictionary/anthropomorphize ]

-Anyway, I found her…Fancy.
+I found her…Fancy.
 She was pacing alone under the stairs.
-I spent the entire day today defending Fancy from the aggressive roosters of two different flocks who tried to rape and run her away.
+I spent the entire day today defending Fancy from the aggressive roosters of two different flocks who tried to rape and enslave her.
 I looked all day for her baby, Nancy and at one point, I found Fancy nestled in a cool patch of dirt under the stairs and I said, “Fancy, where’s your baby?”
 You can’t tell me I imagined this; a mother’s deep mourning, pain and the loss of her child.
 She looked at me…in my eyes, for the longest time; long enough for me to become uncomfortable, then she looked to the dirt.
 She sat that way until I could admit to myself that the animal kingdom has no place for a single hen and her nearly grown baby.
 With no flock…no roosters to protect them, they were…what? just wrong?
 I’m sobbing right now, guys.
 I understand she needed the protection of the flock, that the flock depends on her future egg production to continue to grow and exist and I understand that nature did not see me, a single middle-aged woman with her weird flock, her obscure pack of snakes, a wolf and Chihuahua as adequate protection…ahhh.
 It wasn’t about the protection…it’s about the production.
 Nancy had to die and Fancy had to be within the protection of a flock.

 At the end of the day…today, it was Fancy who made the choice to run off with the alpha rooster of the large and primary flock.
 I ran out the door when I saw him mount her; I crowed and beat my chest to tell him he would not violate another here.
 And then I saw the rooster at the edge of the woods…and then I saw the beautiful white hen that ran after him…and then I saw myself.
 I can’t help but hear the words of Elizabeth the First in one of my very favorite films, Elizabeth: “I will have one mistress here and NO master!”
 I am the survivor of multiple sexual and physical assaults, I am a survivor, I am a protector, I am a raped hen and a badass rooster and I am alone.
 Okay, so nature, as usual, taught the lesson today.
 I may not take another rooster, (or hen, hey evolve faster,) but I am trying to rejoin the flock.
 See, I just bared my soul to you…flock.